 II.
-HOW TO FILE THE PETITION FOR APPROVAL OF FORM 6 Packet
+HOW TO FILE THE FINAL ACCOUNT

-- STEP 1: COMPLETE THE FORM 6 PACKET: The Forms 6 packet contains at least 3 mandatory forms: the Form 6 Coversheet, the Form 6 First Conservator's Account Form, and the Transaction Log.
-Complete these forms, as well as the Court Order form, and any other forms in the packet that apply to your situation.
-If you are claiming fees, you must also complete the Fee Statement. - STEP 2: MAKE COPIES of all completed original forms and documents: one set of copies for you, one set for the Court Accountant, and one set for each of the interested parties. - You must attach FINANCIAL STATEMENT COPIES that RECONCILE THE ENDING BANK ACCOUNT BALANCES to the copy of the accounting that will be given to the COURT ACCOUNTANT.
-These copies are confidential, so place them in an envelope marked "Confidential for Court Accountant." - DO NOT ATTACH OR FILE ANY FINANCIAL STATEMENTS WITH THE ORIGINAL ACCOUNTING FILED WITH THE PROBATE CLERK. - STEP 3: TAKE THE DOCUMENTS (original plus copies) to the PROBATE COURT CLERK.
-Go to the same court location where your case is pending (Phoenix or Mesa). - The Probate Clerk of Court will date-stamp the top sheet of the original and copies. - The Probate Clerk of Court will keep the original account form set, and deliver a copy to Court Accountant.
+- STEP 1: COMPLETE THE FINAL ACCOUNT PACKET: The Final Account packet contains at least four (4) mandatory forms: the Petition for Approval, the Final Conservator's Account (Form 8), the Transaction Log (though you may use another format as long as it provides same information), and if the protected person has died, the Statement of Asset Distribution.
+Complete these forms, as well as the Court Order and any other forms in the packet that apply to your situation.
+If you are claiming fees, you must also complete the Fee Statement. - STEP 2: MAKE COPIES of all completed original forms and documents: one set of copies for you, one set for the Court Accountant, and one set for each interested party entitled to notice. - You must include copies of financial statements that reconcile the ending bank account balances to the copy of the Final Account that will be given to the court accountant.
+These copies are confidential, so place them in an envelope marked "Confidential for Court Accountant." - DO NOT ATTACH OR FILE ANY FINANCIAL STATEMENTS WITH THE ORIGINAL FORM 8 FILED WITH THE PROBATE CLERK.

+STEP 3: TAKE THE DOCUMENTS (original plus copies) to the PROBATE COURT CLERK.

-- The Probate Clerk will return to you the copies for you and the other interested parties. - If you cannot or do not want to file the copies in person, you can also mail the documents to the Probate Clerk at the same location where your case is pending.
-Include a self-addressed stamped envelope so that the Clerk can return your conformed copies to you. - STEP 4: PAY your FEES: There are fees for filing petitions, responses, requests, motions, objections, and various forms with the Court.
-A list of current fees is available from the Self Service Center and from the Clerk of Court's website.
+- The Probate Clerk of Court will date-stamp the top sheet of the original and copies. - The Probate Clerk of Court will keep the original account form set, and deliver a copy to Court Accountant. - The Probate Clerk will return to you the copies for you and the other interested parties. - If you cannot or do not want to file the copies in person, you can also mail the documents to: Probate Filing Counter, 125 W. Washington Street, Phoenix, AZ 85003.
+Include a self-addressed stamped envelope so that the Clerk can return your court-stamped ("conformed") copies to you. - STEP 4: PAY your FEES: There are fees for filing petitions, responses, requests, motions, objections, and various forms with the Court.
+Cash, VISA/MasterCard debit or credit cards, money order, or personal in-state check made payable to the "Clerk of Superior Court" are acceptable forms of payment.

+A list of current fees is available from the Self Service Center website or from the Clerk of Court's website.